burn-Z/CCNY/README.md

-# CCNY
-My coding journey at CCNY.
+# Intro to Computer Science